vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

 ---
 layout: post
-title: Table madness - How to modify and reformat table rows dynamically without any code
+title: Table madness - How to modify and reformat rows in a table control dynamically without any code
 date: 2023-12-01 12:00:00 +0200
 tags: bestpractice
 image: /assets/2023-12-01/title.png